-Thus the Scriptures assure us that in the Divine purpose Jesus was "the Lamb slain from before the foundation of the world."
+Thus the Scriptures assure was "the Lamb Thus the Scriptures assure us that in the Divine purpose Jesus was "the Lamb slain from before the foundation of the world."
 And they assure us that the Lamb who was slain is ultimately to be given the dominion over the whole earth, and for a thousand years shall exercise a reign of righteousness, justice, love and power with a view to the reclamation and restitution of all the willing and obedient of the human family-and the destruction of all those who love sin and hate righteousness and who therefore are styled "corrupters of the earth."